nazariyv/blog/posts/implication.md

 | F   | T   | **F?**            | **F**       |
 | F   | F   | **F?**            | **F**       |

-We haven't produced any new concept here, so those two rows certainly aren't both False.
-Therefore, **at least one of the two rows must resolve to True**.
+We haven't produced any new concept here, so those two rows certainly aren't both false.
+Therefore, **at least one of the two rows must resolve to true**.
 Which one?
 Let's start with the third row.

 | $P$ | $Q$   | $P \Rightarrow Q$ |
 | --- | ----- | ----------------- |